-Dental crowns are specially created hollow teeth that can be used to restore the health and appearance of teeth that have been cracked or broken.
+Dental crowns or temporary crowns are specially created hollow teeth that can be used to restore the health and appearance of teeth that have been cracked or broken.

 If you are getting new crowns at Oxford Family Dental we will ask you to come into our Port Coquitlam dental office where we will take an impression of your mouth that we can use to create your new crown.
 During this appointment, we will also reduce your original tooth and place a temporary crown over the site.
 This temporary crown will have to be worn until the permanent crown is prepared and you can revisit Oxford Family Dental to have it bonded to your tooth.